databrary/design/wireframe-presentation.md

 - coding spreadsheet "Datavyu"
 - download all as zip file
 - comment/tagging template
-- [ ] breadcrumbs on top back to study
+- [?] breadcrumbs on top back to study : there is link back to study in current version, is this sufficient?
-- [ ] change "preview" to "view"
+- [x] change "preview" to "view"
 - [image: study-participant](./study-participant.png)

 NEW : Video page (viewer, download link)

 - comment/tagging template